ShilpaT/aws-flow-maven/README.md

         at com.amazonaws.services.simpleworkflow.flow.worker.AsyncDecider$WorkflowExecuteAsyncScope.doAsync(AsyncDecider.java:70)
 DECIDER DOING FINALLY
 ````

-I have created a simple application with a single workflow and activity to show the issues that I'm experiencing.

 Having compared the contents of the generated jar from both eclipse and maven builds there is nothing obviously different to me.